filecoin-project/cpp-filecoin/README.md

    `addr=$(lotus --repo REPO1 net listen | grep 127.0.0.1)`
    `lotus --repo REPO2 net connect $addr`t

-5. After generating new genesis file, you will also receive genesis.json with declared miners list, these are addresses of the initial miners.
+5. After generating a new genesis file, you will also receive genesis.json with declared miners list, these are addresses of the initial miners.

-6. To start miner that is declared in genesisfile (step 5) you can use chapter **Fuhon miner establishing** but with some major changes.
+6. To start miner that is declared in genesis file (step 5) you can use chapter **Fuhon miner establishing** but with some major changes.
    You will also need the following flags to be provided:   `--genesis-miner`, `--actor ACTOR`, `--pre-sealed-sectors PRESEAL_DIR`, `--pre-sealed-metadata PRESEAL_JSON`.

-7. To start new miner just follow the steps declared in **Fuhon miner establishing**, or you can run lotus miner using [filecoin-docs](https://docs.filecoin.io/get-started/lotus/installation/#minimal-requirements "lotus establishing guide")
+7. To start a new miner just follow the steps declared in **Fuhon miner establishing**, or you can run lotus miner using [filecoin-docs](https://docs.filecoin.io/get-started/lotus/installation/#minimal-requirements "lotus establishing guide")
-8. After two nodes will be connected and miner will work, your new filecoin network starting to exist, since that moment you can share your peers to invite new participants.
+8. After two nodes will be connected and your miner will work, a new filecoin network starting to exist, since that moment you can share your peers to invite new participants.